-Level 1: Environmental Corridors: Included in this zone are areas of high biodiversity and environmental significance that require a high level of legal protection.

-Level 2: Conservation Zone: Included herein are areas of biodiversity/ environmental significance, which are not viable for proclamation but that require some form of legal protection.
+- Nature Reserves (Level 1): Included in the nature reserve zone are areas of high biodiversity and environmental significance that require a high level of legal protection.
+Included are unique habitats or areas that are considered important at International, National or Provincial level; estuaries, lakes, major wetlands, natural forests, coastal buffers and critically endangered habitats that are protected in terms of international or national legislation and/or treaties.
+It is recommended that these areas be proclaimed as nature reserves in terms of relevant legislation such as the National Environmental Management Protected Areas Act. - Conservation Zone (Level 2): Included in the conservation zone are areas of biodiversity / environmental significance, which are not viable for proclamation as nature reserves, but that require some form of legal protection.
+Included are unique or regionally important natural habitats; wetland and forest areas that are protected in terms of national legislation; and all areas that fall within the 1:100-year flood line.
 No transformation of the natural assets or the development of land for purposes other than conservation should be permitted in this zone.
 Sustainable use of renewable resources is permitted.

-Level 3: Open Space Linkage Zone: Included in the open space linkage zone are areas that provide a natural buffer for Level 1 and 2 Zones, areas that provide a natural link between Level 1 and 2 Zones and areas that supply, or ensure the supply of, significant environmental services.
-Transformation of natural assets and the development of land in these zones should only be permitted under controlled conditions.

-Level 4: Development Zone: Includes all areas that are not included in Level 1, 2 and 3 zones.
+- Open Space Linkage Zone (Level 3): Included in the open space linkage zone are areas that provide a natural buffer for Level 1 and 2 Zones, areas that provide a natural link between Level 1 and 2 Zones and areas that supply, or ensure the supply of, significant environmental services.
+Transformation of natural assets and the development of land in these zones should only be permitted under controlled conditions. - Development Zone (Level 4): Includes all areas that are not included in Level 1, 2 and 3 zones.
 Areas in this zone are either already developed or transformed and contain land and natural assets that are not critical for environmental service supply.
+However, it is recognized that the development of these zones can impact on environmental services supply.
+As such, they should be developed in a manner that supports, or at least does not adversely impact on, the sustainability of environmental service supply in Level 1, 2 and 3 zones.